akielaries/openGPMP/README.md

 $ sudo make install
 ```
 > **Note**
-> This process asumes your STDLIB path is /usr/local/lib, where most 3rd-party
+> Keep the build directory for easy uninstallation.
+This process asumes your
+> STDLIB path is /usr/local/lib, where most 3rd-party libs are located if not,
-> libs are located if not, run the following:
+> run the following:
 ```
 $ LD_LIBRARY_PATH=/usr/local/lib
 ```